awnumar/spacetime.dev/_posts/2019-05-02-to-slice-or-not-to-slice.md

 }
 ```

-We use [`runtime.SetFinalizer`](https://golang.org/pkg/runtime/#SetFinalizer) to inform the runtime about our object and what to do when it drops out of scope.
+We use [`runtime.SetFinalizer`](https://golang.org/pkg/runtime/#SetFinalizer) to inform the runtime about our object and what to do if it finds it some time after it becomes unreachable.
 Modifying `alloc` to include this looks like:

 ```go
 func alloc(size int) *buffer {